saeedalahmari3/DeepLearningRepeatability/README.md

 `conda activate TF`

 # How to run the code:

 # 1. Pytorch
 **Training**
 To train deep learning model using Pytorch for segmentation, you need to have the data stored in (.npy) format.
 Our data is currently available upon request.
 Moreover, GPU computing is required inorder to complete the training using this code.
 To run the code using **single-floating point precision** do
 `python3 ./pytorch_code/train_singlePrecision.py -d ./data -GPU 8 -m train -iter 1`
+The trained model and model summary will be saved in a directory at the same parant folder of *data* directory.
+The name of the directory is *pytorch_exp_SinglePrecision*
 To run the code using **double-floating point precision** do
 `python3 ./pytorch_code/train_doublePrecision.py -d ./data -GPU 8 -m train -iter 1`
+The trained model and model summary will be saved in a directory at the same parant folder of *data* directory.
+The name of the directory is *pytorch_exp_DoublePrecision*

 This code will be trained for 20 epochs while using 16 batch size.
 To run the second model do
 `python3 ./pytorch_code/train_singlePrecision.py -d ./data -GPU 8 -m train -iter 2`